Atelier Escha & Logy: Alchemists of the Dusk Sky

 is a Japanese role-playing video game developed by Gust Co.
 Ltd. Given the project code "A15", it is the 15th game in the official Atelier series and the second installment of the Dusk storyline.
 Hidari remains as the character designer and the game runs on the LTGL engine.
 It was released in Japan on 27 June 2013.

+In Japanese the title is Escha to Logy and that is in reference to the English word Eschatology which is the study of the end of the world, human history, or the current age.

 An anime adaptation by Studio Gokumi aired from 10 April 2014 to 26 June 2014.

 A version for the PlayStation Vita titled Atelier Escha & Logy Plus: Alchemists of the Dusk Sky was released in January 2015 and featured new playable characters, enemies and story events.
 A release in other territories came the following year.

 An enhanced port of the game titled Atelier Escha & Logy: Alchemists of the Dusk Sky DX for Nintendo Switch and PlayStation 4 was released on 25 December 2019 in Japan, and on 14 January 2020 in the West along with an additional Microsoft Windows release worldwide.